axelhodler/takt1/README.md

     ./bin/run_tests.sh

 # Deploy
 The Bot contains a simple webapp so it can be deployed on [heroku](https://heroku.com).

+To set the necessary env vars for heroku invoke the script:

+    ./bin/set_heroku_env_vars.sh

 To prevent the webapp from sleeping you can for example use [uptimerobot](http://uptimerobot.com/) or any of the other multiple solutions.

 # Troubleshooting
 ## Deal with german umlauts etc in the title-tag of the HTML page